Trump is "the elephant not in the room" for potential jurors in his company's criminal trial

 Another said Tuesday he thinks "Mr. Trump has no morals," and "I think he's a criminal.
 I think he's done irreparable damage to this country."
 But, he continued, "that is exactly why I think I could be impartial in this case, because I think the issues here….are trivial compared to the terrible things he had done."

+Several jurors who were sworn in earlier in the week arrived at court Thursday with issues that meant they'd have to be excused after all.
+One realized he neglected to inform the court of November travel plans, one was excused for financial strain, and another — an elderly man — raised concerns about his ability to sit through a long trial.

-As day two of the proceedings drew to a close, seven jurors had been sworn in.
-The judge is hoping to have the remaining 11 selected in time to start opening statements on Monday, Oct.
+The judge is hoping to have the remaining jurors selected in time to start opening statements on Monday, Oct.
 31.

 for more features.